 Trees and other plants take in carbon dioxide during photosynthesis, making them key actors for ecosystem health and climate regulation.
 Yet human changes to landscapes, especially deforestation, have released carbon back into the atmosphere for centuries.
 In fact, forest loss prior to 1850 continues to affect atmospheric carbon dioxide concentrations, and thus the global climate, today.

 According to the Food and Agriculture Organization of the United Nations (FAO), the world lost around 10 million hectares (25 million acres) of forest each year between 2015 and 2020, an area equal to the size of South Korea.
 The pandemic did little to reduce forest loss despite widespread economic shocks: An area larger than the United Kingdom was deforested in 2020, including more than 4.2 million hectares of primary tropical forests.

 Data from Global Forest Watch reveal that tropical deforestation currently accounts for 8% of the world’s annual carbon dioxide emissions.
-This means that if tropical deforestation were a country, it would be the world’s largest greenhouse gas emitter, following China and the United States.
+This means that if tropical deforestation were a country, it would be the world’s third largest greenhouse gas emitter, following China and the United States.